cakephp/docs/en/development/routing.rst

     * ``base`` - Set to false to remove the base path from the generated URL.
-      If your application is not in the root directory, this can be used to generate URLs that are 'cake relative'.
+      If your application is not in the root directory, this can be used to generate URLs that are 'CakePHP relative'.
 CakePHP relative URLs are required when using requestAction.
     * ``?`` - Takes an array of query string parameters
     * ``#`` - Allows you to set URL hash fragments.
     * ``full_base`` - If true the value of :php:meth:`Router::fullBaseUrl()` will